mlehotay/ier/IER/IER-diagnostics.md

 ### **3.1 Ownership of Constraint**

-Intrinsic constraint is:
+Intrinsic constraint is defined by **ownership**, not appearance.

-* generated by the system’s own dynamics
+A system bears intrinsic constraint only if:

-* borne internally
+* the constraint is generated by its own integrated dynamics, and
-* identity-defining
+* the cost of maintaining coherence is internally borne and non-offloadable.

-External observers can measure behavior, energy use, or structure, but **cannot determine whether constraint is intrinsic or externally resolvable**.
+External observation can reveal **what happens**, but not **who carries the burden**.

 ---